-- Every student shall wear school uniform as detailed in the Uniform Code.
-This applies to students: - attending school - travelling to or from school - identifiable as Middleton Grange School students in a public place. - at a school function where the wearing of school uniform is required. - 10.1.
+- 10.1.
+Every student shall wear school uniform as detailed in the Uniform Code.
+This applies to students: - attending school - travelling to or from school - identifiable as Middleton Grange School students in a public place. - at a school function where the wearing of school uniform is required. - 10.2.
 The uniform and dress codes are specified in the school Uniform Code and apply at all times unless exempted by a Senior Leader.
-All aspects of the "General Appearance" section in the Uniform Code must be adhered to. - 10.2.
+All aspects of the "General Appearance" section in the Uniform Code must be adhered to. - 10.3.
 The school reserves the right to determine whether a student's general appearance is unacceptable and not in compliance with the school uniform and dress codes.

-Quick Answers to "What To Do If You"
+Quick Answers to "What to do if you"

-Are unable to come to school Have a parent phone Student Services by 8:30am or via the School App Are late to school Report to Student Services with a note.
+Are unable to come to school Have a Parent/Caregiver notify the school using the School App (see pg 20 for link to download), or by phoning Student Services before 8:40am.
+Are late to school Report to Student Services with a note.
 You will be given a slip to get into class.
 Are ill while at school Get a note to go to the sickbay at Student Services.
 Do not leave school without permission.
 Lose something Unnamed lost property will be outside G104.
 Named items are returned to Student Services.
-Have an appointment during school time Place a note in the Middle School blue slip box before school.
-Year 7 & 8 to your Learning Team Leader, Year 9 & 10 in the box at the MS administration area.
-Collect the blue slip at interval.
-Sign out at Student Services.
-Have an item(s) of uniform incorrect Year 9 & 10 place a note in the blue box in Middle School administration area before school - collect the blue slip at interval.
-Year 7 & 8 please give the note to your Learning Team Leader.
-Have a request for leave Email the Head of Middle School outlining the period of leave.
+Have an appointment during school time Please refer to the guidelines for absences outlined on pages 20-21.
+Have an item(s) of uniform incorrect Please refer to Uniform Requirements outlined on page 37.
+Have a request for leave Email the Deputy Principal Middle School outlining the period of leave.
 Have an accident Report to duty teacher or Student Services.
-Change address or telephone number Inform Student Services Need to see a Dean Approach them personally.
+Change address or telephone number Inform Main Reception Need to see a Learning Team Leader or Dean Approach them personally.
 Need to see a Counsellor Fill out a card in the Counselling waiting area.
 Teacher doesn't turn up for class Wait 10 minutes after the bell, then two students must go to Student Services and report.
 Want to be involved Read daily notices and notice boards - see your whānau teacher.
-Want music tuition See Mr S Bisseker
+Want music tuition See Mr Bisseker